wix/stylable/docs/variants.md

 }
 ```

-The line `-sb-variant: true;` tells the Stylable pre-processor that if the variant SaleBtn isn't used anywhere in the project it can ignore it during the build stage, resulting in a smaller end-CSS without redundant rules.
+`-sb-variant: true;` tells the Stylable pre-processor that if the variant SaleBtn isn't used anywhere in the project it can ignore it during the build stage, resulting in a smaller end-CSS without redundant rules.

 ## Use variants